starr80/starr80/README.md

 - 👀 I’m interested in ...
 Bitcoin and ether and othe hobbies
 - 🌱 I’m currently learning ...
 How to invest in bitcoin
 - 💞️ I’m looking to collaborate on ...
 Making Friends
-- 📫 How to reach me ... murielmccook@gmail.com
+- 📫 How to reach me ...
+Send smoke singnals

 starr80/starr80 is a ✨ special Case ✨ (LOL)